At a Glance

 Unlimited resumes Unlimited resumes Unlimited resumes Compare more options

 Jobscan fits into a different mold than most resume builders and fills a needed niche.
-If the design is not your main concern, but need to understand how your content matches up to an existing job posting, consider Jobscan.
+For job seekers looking to understand how your content matches up to an existing job posting, consider Jobscan.
 If you need more assistance with design, you may want to check out a traditional resume builder, but Jobscan resume templates and improved resume builder make a viable option across the board.

-You won’t find any other resume builders that will scan your resume against a specific job posting and give you quality feedback.
+You won’t find many other resume builders that will scan your resume against a specific job posting and give you quality feedback.

 The ability to have your LinkedIn profile optimized at the same time is a huge value-added benefit.

-While this is still a newer product, Jobscan has continued to improve product features bring it closer to other resume builders on the market.
+Jobscan continues to improve product features making it even more competitive with other resume builders on the market.
 But the sheer amount of actionable data provided is unmatched.

 At the end of the day, we believe Jobscan is worth the price.
 But if nothing else, give the free trial a run and make a decision for yourself.